-- I recommend that you skip wearing bras at night, especially when you’re sleeping.
+- I recommend that you skip wearing bras at night, especially when you’re sleeping, but you can wear your best sleeping bra.
 However, if you do leak during pregnancy, you may need a night bra.
 For women who don’t, you won’t need to spend on night bras made for pregnancy.

 - Avoid wearing bras while at home, especially when you’re on your last trimester.
 This keeps you more comfortable.

 - You might gain weight on your midriff area, so if your bra begins to feel tight, then use bra extenders, which ensures that your midriff isn’t in too much pressure.

 - It’s best to avoid wearing underwire bras, as they may alter your blood flow, affecting milk production.

 As you progress in your pregnancy, you’ll need to adjust to the physical changes, with the right clothing to help you out.
 Whether you need sports bras for maternity or for casual use, you can find the right one as long as you learn about the different factors to consider!
 Next up, it’s time to learn about what else you need to invest in to stay healthy and happy throughout the nine months.

 I hope my article on how to choose the perfect bra for pregnancy helped you out.
 So don’t wait any longer and start looking for a supportive bra for you today.